katta/jabfinder/README.md

   jabfinder check [flags]

 Flags:
-  -a, --age int               Age group to find slots for (default 18) -d, --districtCode string   Numeric district code -e, --dose int              1 or 2 - Dose to filter by (default 1) -h, --help                  help for check
+  -a, --age int               18 or 45 - Age group to find slots for (default 18) -d, --districtCode string   Numeric district code -e, --dose int              1 or 2 - Dose to filter by (default 1) -h, --help                  help for check